alexchantastic/figma-export/README.md

 FIGMA_PASSWORD="hunter2"
 FIGMA_ACCESS_TOKEN="figd_abcdefghijklmnopqrstuvwxyz"
-DOWNLOAD_PATH="/Users/anonymous/Downloads" # Absolute path where files will be downloaded to WAIT_TIMEOUT=10000 # Time in ms to wait between downloads
+DOWNLOAD_PATH="/Users/anonymous/Downloads" # Absolute path where files will be downloaded to WAIT_TIMEOUT=10000 # Time in ms to wait between downloads (defaults to 10000)
 ```

+> [!CAUTION]
+> Figma has started to implement anti-automation detection which may cause issues with using this tool.
+It is recommended that you do not set a lower `WAIT_TIMEOUT` than `10000`.
+To be on the safer side, you may want to increase it even further.

 If you are using SSO to log in to Figma, you can either manually set a password (see [wiki](https://github.com/alexchantastic/figma-export/wiki/Manually-setting-a-Figma-password)) _or_ you can provide your Figma auth session cookie through `FIGMA_AUTH_COOKIE` in lieu of `FIGMA_EMAIL` and `FIGMA_PASSWORD`: